Stevie1704/aicodec/README.md

 ## Why Use AI Codec?

-While many sophisticated AI coding tools exist, AI Codec's strength lies in its **simplicity and transparency**.
+While many sophisticated AI coding tools exist (see last chapter), AI Codec's strength lies in its **simplicity and transparency**.

 * **Full Control:** You have complete control over the process.
 You see the exact JSON context being sent to the LLM and the exact JSON changes being returned before they are applied.
 There are no hidden steps.

 * **Decoupled Workflow:** The encoder and decoder are separate commands.
 This allows for an asynchronous workflow where you can generate context, get feedback, and apply changes at your own pace.

 * **Simplicity and Portability:** It's a simple Python package with minimal dependencies.
-It's easy to understand, modify, and run anywhere you have Python, without needing to install an IDE or plugin.
+It's easy to understand, modify, and run anywhere you have Python, without needing to install a complex IDE or plugin.

 ## Workflow